LeonBucic/SQL_Practicum/README.md

-This repo contains the tasks and solutions from my SQL practicum class.
+Various tasks from my SQL class in college.

-We use MS SQL server for the tasks and a premade databes called northwind (it's included with the tasks).
+Everything was done in MS SQL server on a premade database called Northwind.